The “Other Side” Is Not Dumb

 Sharing links that mock a caricature of the Other Side isn’t signaling that we’re somehow more informed.
 It signals that we’d rather be smug assholes than consider alternative views.
 It signals that we’d much rather show our friends that we’re like them, than try to understand those who are not.

 It’s impossible to consider yourself a curious person and participate in social media in this way.
-We cannot consider ourselves “empathetic” only to turn around and belittle those that don’t agree with us.
+We cannot consider ourselves “empathetic” only to turn around and belittle those who don’t agree with us.

 On Twitter and Facebook this means we prioritize by sharing stuff that will garner approval of our peers over stuff that’s actually, you know, true.
 We share stuff that ignores wider realities, selectively shares information, or is just an outright falsehood.
 The misinformation is so rampant that the Washington Post stopped publishing its internet fact-checking column because people didn’t seem to care if stuff was true.